solidusjs/solidus/README.md

 # Solidus

+## Major changes have been made to the way preprocessors work!
+[Read the new preprocessor documentation](#preprocessors)

 A simple [Node.js](http://nodejs.org/) server that generates sites from [Handlebars](http://handlebarsjs.com/) templates and JSON resources.
 Solidus helps you rapidly build sites by giving you a simple server you can run on both development machines and in production, along with customizable build scripts (via [Grunt](http://gruntjs.com)), and the ability to pull in content from any JSON API.

 Awesome things you can do with Solidus: